zemian/learn-nodejs/readme.md

-# my-ts-node
+# Learning JavaScript

-This project explore TypeScript using NodeJS env.
+This project explore JavaScript and TypeScript using NodeJS env.
 We installed ts-node module so we can run TypeScript on command line as well.
 We also setup '@types/node', so we can use it in .ts file to explore all NodeJS modules.
 Note also that in "tsconfig.json", we have set TS compiler to generate "commonjs" .js code, which will be runnable by node directly.

 ## Compile Code